russmatney/org-crud/readme.md

 org-mode.
 That tool needed to be able to treat org files like a database of items.

-It was pulled out of that tool to allow a few other libraries to use it independently (russmatney/ralphie), and also to add support for converting org files to markdown.
-See [markdown](#markdown).
+It was pulled out to allow a few other libraries to use it independently ([russmatney/ralphie](https://github.com/russmatney/ralphie)), and also to add support for converting org files to markdown.
+See [Markdown](#markdown).

-Org-crud aims to provide simple interactions with org files to clojure code.
+Org-crud aims to provide simple interactions with org files to clojure environments.

 ## Background